Last Updated: July 8, 2014

 We do not intentionally collect Preference Data from, and do not tailor any segments to, children under 13 years of age.

-BlueKai processes information in a way that is compatible with and relevant for the purpose for which it was collected.
-To the extent necessary for those purposes, we take reasonable steps to ensure that any information in our care is accurate, complete, current and reliable for its intended use.
+BlueKai processes information in a way that is consistent with and relevant for the purpose for which it was collected.
+To the extent necessary for those purposes, we take reasonable steps designed to ensure that any information in our care is accurate, complete, current and reliable for its intended use.

 We retain Preference Data and other information for up to six months.
 After six months, some of the information we have (e.g., anonymous web logs) may be aggregated for statistical purposes and stored indefinitely, and the rest of the information is destroyed.